 Mould – surface mould is the tenants responsibility it all needs to be cleaned.
 It can appear on walls like a faint film.
 It’s very common the bathroom grout and corners of baths and showers.
 Even blinds and curtains will get mould and all these need cleaning.

 Tracks – Window tracks and sliding door tracks .
 I once spent 30 minutes just on one track getting 3 years of dog hair, mud and stuff out of a track, start with a vacuum, then a sweep, then a damp cloth a flat blade screen driver.
 Put on some Celine Dion and get comfy.

 Fly screens – take these off the house and hose them.

 Gutters & Eves – you are renting the entire house inside and out, get a high pressure cleaner and clean under the eaves and under the gutters, it helps to rub these first with a broom and some cleaning solution first to help with the process

 Weeds – Makes me laugh when I see tenants mow as the last thing they do.
-What get missed is the weeds are sill there, just shorter, you need to spray the weeds 4 weeks prior to vacate and 2 weeks prior to vacate with a broad leaf weed killer.
+What gets missed is the weeds are still there, just shorter, you need to spray the weeds 4 weeks prior to vacate and 2 weeks prior to vacate with a broadleaf weed killer.
 That’s the way to do it properly.

 Gardens – You’re renting the entire property.
 Plants need to be trimmed.
 Weeds killed and maybe some fresh mulch.
 If the grass is looking patchy or tired.
 Add some lawn seed and fertiliser about 4 weeks prior to vacate.